MORE STUBBORN CLOUDS ACROSS THE AREA

 TUESDAY: SW 5-15 MPH

-TUESDAY: Turning cloudy.
-A bit breezy.
-A milder afternoon.
+TUESDAY: Early sunshine, then turning cloudy again.
+A bit breezy, but milder in the afternoon.
 HIGH: 41 LOW: 32

 WEDNESDAY: Turning sunny.
 Mild for December.
 HIGH: 44 LOW: 28